Victor Caratini Preview, Player Props: Brewers vs. Cubs

-On Saturday, Victor Caratini (hitting .303 in his past 10 games) and the Milwaukee Brewers play the Chicago Cubs, whose starting pitcher will be Jordan Wicks.
-First pitch is at 7:10 PM ET.
+Victor Caratini -- hitting .294 with a double, a home run, a walk and six RBI in his past 10 games -- will be in action for the Milwaukee Brewers against the Chicago Cubs, with Justin Steele on the hill, on October 1 at 3:10 PM ET.

-In his most recent game, he strung together two hits (going 2-for-4) against the Cubs.
+He racked up two hits (going 2-for-5) in his most recent game against the Cubs.

 Sportsbook Promo Codes